 Many, indeed most, European languages gave rise to standard languages during and following the Renaissance, and those standard languages were the medium of communication for printed material, which became available in ever growing quantities.
 For several centuries standard languages led lives of peaceful coexistence with local varieties - DIALECTS - each limited to certain spheres of interaction, but the two sorts of varieties - standard and dialect - might be indifferent to each other.
-Linguists have used the term DIGLOSSIA to describe situations where two languages (or two varieties of the same language) are used through a population, and where the situation determines which language is used (Ferguson 1959).
+Linguists have used the term DIGLOSSIA to describe situations where two languages are used through a population, and where the situation determines which language is used (Ferguson, 1959).
+Auer (2005) has dubbed this new constellation DIAGLOSSIA, i.e. a sort of diglossia involving dialects.

 During the past century the relative independence of dialects and standard languages has given way to a situation in which researchers suspect massive influence of standard languages on local dialects due to the growing dominance of the standard varieties.
 There are several reasons for the growing importance of standard languages.
 The mobility of language users has increased a great deal, meaning not just short-term mobility due to tourism or commerce, but the long-term mobility due to people moving house from one part of a country to another.
 Compulsory education, normally involving the standard language, or some (mildly) accented version of it, has become the norm all over Europe.
-Finally, radio and television have become pervasive and were for many years broadcast exclusively in the standard language (and indeed, not all countries broadcast in nonstandard varieties).
+Finally, radio and television have become pervasive and were for many years broadcast exclusively in the standard language (and indeed, not all countries broadcast in non-standard varieties).

-We are pleased to acknowledge NWO and FWO's support within the VNCprogramme (Belgian Dutch Netherlandic Committee of Dutch language and culture).
-Principle investigators: Dirk Geeraerts, Roeland van Hout and John Nerbonne.
+1 We are pleased to acknowledge the support of the NWO and FWO for this project, within the VNC-programme (Belgian Dutch Netherlandic Committee of Dutch language and culture).
+Principle investigators: Dirk Geeraerts and John Nerbonne

-The reasoning behind the sociolinguistic suspicion that standard languages are probably influencing the dialects seems unassailable, and we shall present the dominant model of how dialects and standards interact in Section 3 (below).
+The reasoning behind the sociolinguistic suspicion that standard languages are probably influencing the dialects seems unassailable, and we shall present the dominant model of how dialects and standards interact in Section 3 (below.
 As empirical scientists we wish to examine regional speech in detail and test hypotheses about the putative influence of the standard empirically.
 This was the motivation for undertaking the research that resulted in our compiling the corpus.

-1.2 The project
+1.2.
+The Project